Monsters in Dungeons & Dragons: Monster Manual II (1983)Monster Manual II was the third and final monster book for the first edition of Advanced Dungeons & Dragons, published in 1983, and has the largest page count of the three. As with the Monster Manual, this book was written primarily by Gary Gygax. This book contains a number of monsters that previously appeared in limited circulation and a large amount of its contents was entirely new at publication. The monsters in this book are presented in the same format as the Monster Manual and Fiend Folio.

+Fiends

-FiendsFiend is a term used in the Dungeons & Dragons fantasy role-playing game to refer to any malicious otherworldly creatures within the Dungeons & Dragons universe.
+Fiend is a term used in the Dungeons & Dragons fantasy role-playing game to refer to any malicious otherworldly creatures within the Dungeons & Dragons universe.
 These include various races of demons and devils that are of an evil alignment and hail from the Lower Planes.
 All fiends are extraplanar outsiders.
+Fiends have been considered among "D&D's most classic monsters".